 Assignments are indicated in the course schedule.
-All are equal weight and are due on Mondays.
+All are equal weight and are due on Wednesdays.

-Each team will appoint a project manager for that week who will be responsible for assembling the report and submitting it to the Assignments folder on Blackboard.
+Each team will appoint a project manager for that week who will be responsible for assembling the report and submitting it to the Assignments folder on Blackboard, as well as responding to any deficiencies they want to cleanup.
 E-mail should be used as the backup.
-The report cover page must name the manager and provide students' names and e-mail contact information for the entire team.
-The project manager will normally get double the project grade that week.
+The report cover page must name the manager and team members participating in the assignment report, in addition to e-mail contact information for the entire team.
+Team submissions will be digital in MSWord 2007 or MSPowerPoint 2007 to the Blackboard course website https://gmu.blackboard.com/.
 I will e-mail responses to that week's project manager for distribution to the rest of the team.
 Cases will be discussed normally at the start of each class followed by a lecture format.